elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 Oh no!
 Our parent LiveView crashed because we haven't yet implemented the `handle_event/3` function for our `"chart-bar-clicked"` event.
 You'll notice that the event was sent to the parent LiveView, `GameStoreWeb.AdminDashboardLive`, and _not_ our `GameRatingsLive` component.
 This is because, in order to send an event to a component, rather than it's parent, it is necessary to add the `phx-target=<%= @myself %>` attribute to the element that contains the `phx-click` event (or other DOM element binding).
 The `@myself` assignment refers to the unique identifier for the current component.

 However, the Contex package doesn't (yet) allow us to specify the event target via the call to `BarChart.event_handler/2`.
-There is an [open issue](https://github.com/mindok/contex/issues/29) for just this work if there are any readers out there interesetd in contributing!
+There is an [open issue](https://github.com/mindok/contex/issues/29) for just this work if there are any readers out there interested in contributing!

 So, we'll need to: